jpreecedev/autoenum/README.md

-autoenum
+# Automatically generate enumerations from lookup tables C#
 ========

-Use T4 templates to generate enums from your SQL Server database lookup tables
+Use T4 templates to generate enumerations from your SQL Server database lookup tables